SpineEventEngine/SpineEventEngine.github.io/docs/quick-start/index.md

     return HelloContext.newBuilder();
 }
 ```

-The suite tests the outcome of the `Print` command.
-These tests are gathered under the nested
+Now we can get down to the tests.
+The suite verifiers the outcome of the `Print` command.
+The test methods are gathered under the nested class called
-`PrintCommand` class which holds the reference to the command as its field:
+`PrintCommand`.
+The class holds the reference to the command as its field:
 <?embed-code file="examples/hello/src/test/java/io/spine/helloworld/server/hello/HelloContextTest.java"
              start="@Nested"
              end="private Print command;"?>